barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 As a final step, you should relax these models (see www.rosettacommons.org/docs/latest/application_documentation/structure_prediction/relax) to get the true energies, as the nature of this multi-step assembly process does mean you'll have many poorly packed rotamers/contacts.

 If you want to use the same assessment approach as we did, you will next need to calculate the free energy of dimerisation and the coupling between residues for each of your receptors, and ideally average these across your different conformers.

-A simplified integration test using these commands is being built now (to be completed ~15/12/2023).

 # Contact